mollyiverson/ACME10-HE-RAGApp/README.md

 - **Client:**
   - [HackerEarth](https://www.hackerearth.com/), based in San Francisco, offers enterprise software for technical hiring.
 Organizations use their platform to create coding assessments, conduct remote video interviews, and ensure unbiased, AI-powered evaluation of candidates.
 - **RAG application:**
   - Retrieval Augmented Generation (RAG) means supplying a Large Language Model (LLM) with the appropriate processed data from an outside knowledge base.
-We will use Knowledge graphs and vector search to optimize data retrieval.
+We will use Knowledge Graphs and vector search to optimize data retrieval.
 - **Potential Knowledge Graph tools:**
   - DBpedia, YAGO, or other knowledge graphs (KG) of your choice, and use SPARQL to query the KG.
 - **Potential vector search tools:**